Table of Contents

 Frequently Asked Questions: Mortgages

-A down payment is the initial cash payment made toward the cost of a home.
-The amount typically depends on the type of loan, with conventional loans often requiring 5-20%, FHA loans requiring as little as 3.5%, and VA or USDA loans often requiring no down payment.
+A down payment is the upfront cash paid toward the purchase of a home.
+Conventional loans typically require 5–20 percent, FHA loans can require as little as 3.5 percent, and VA or USDA loans often allow zero down for qualified buyers.

-Closing costs are fees associated with the finalization of a home purchase.
-They typically include expenses like appraisal fees, title insurance, and lender fees.
-These costs generally range from 2-5% of the loan amount.
+Closing costs are the fees required to finalize a home purchase.
+Common items include appraisal fees, title insurance, lender charges, and escrow fees.
+Most buyers can expect closing costs to range from 2–5 percent of the loan amount.

 Facebook